More photos from this internship can be found here.

 Sample placements: The Centre for Sustainable Rural Development, the Tropical Development and Investment Corporation (Tropdicorp), Root of Peace, the Institute of Policy and Strategy for Agriculture and Rural Development, EraHouse, SNV Netherlands Development Organization, Cham Island Biosphere Reserve, Vina Xanh Environment.

 Vietnam has undergone a significant education reform to open the door for international education philosophies.
 Schools and students are eager to develop their international experience and English language skills for the country’s increasing role in the global world.
 Interns who speak English, Japanese, or Korean have the opportunity to teach in classrooms.
 Further opportunities available for those interested in early childhood education or special education.
-Monthly stipend is available.
+Monthly stipend may be available.

 Sample placements: Apollo Education & Training, Language Link Vietnam, Southeast Asian Ministers of Education Organization, Bac Lung Secondary School.